Building SBA with questions

 How an SBA works

-Once an SBA has been added to the course and the SBA settings established, the teacher can start to build the SBA.
-The teacher can access the SBA to edit the questions by clicking directly on the SBA name on the course home page and than clicking "Edit SBA" in SBA dropdown menu.
-(You can also make questions in the Question bank without first creating an SBA.
+Once an SBA has been added to the course and the SBA settings established, you can start to build the SBA.
+You can access the SBA to add/edit the questions by clicking directly on the SBA name on the course home page and than clicking "Questions" tab in SBA quick menu.
+(You can also create questions in the Question bank without first creating an SBA.
 These questions may then be used later.)

 Accessing the SBA to add or edit questions